 Early Life and Education:

-Born in 1856 in Germany, Emil Kraepelin chose a career in psychiatry when he was only 18 years old.
+Emil chose a career in psychiatry when he was only 18 years old.
 He started studying the influence of acute medical diseases on psychiatric unwellness when he was a third-year medical student.
-After finishing his medical training in Wurzburg, Germany, he took a position at the Munich Clinic.
+After finishing his medical training in Wurzburg, Germany, in 1878, he took a position at the Munich Clinic.
 There, he had a good opportunity to explore brain anatomy, memory and learning.

 Contributions and Achievements: